 - Safety goggles

-1Pack these items in checked baggage, since they may be considered sharp objects and confiscated by airport or airline security if packed in carry-on bags.
+1Pack these items in checked baggage, since they are considered sharp objects and will be confiscated by airport or airline security if packed in carry-on bags.

-Because of the loss of life, serious injuries, missing and separated families, and destruction often associated with disasters, relief workers should recognize that situations they encounter may be extremely stressful.
+Because of the loss of life, serious injuries, missing and separated families, and destruction often associated with disasters, humanitarian aid workers should recognize that situations they encounter may be extremely stressful.
 Keeping a personal item nearby, such as a family photo, favorite music, or religious material, can offer comfort in such situations.
 Checking in with family members and close friends from time to time is another means of support.
-Satellite telephones are small, can work almost anywhere in the world, and can be rented for less than $10 per day.
+Satellite telephones are small, can work almost anywhere in the world, and can be rented for <$10 per day.

 In uncertain circumstances, extra passport-style photos may be required for certain types of visas or for additional work permits.
 Travelers should bring photocopies of important documents, such as passports and credit cards, as well as copies of their medical or nursing license, if applicable.
 Medical information, such as immunization records and blood type, is also helpful to have.
 The traveler should carry these copies and also leave a copy with someone back home.
 In addition, they should carry contact information for the person who should be notified in an emergency.

 Registration with Embassies